Highlights of the Pew Internet Project’s research related to mobile technology.

 A spreadsheet of the above data is available for download here.
 Please visit this report for more updated info on smartphone ownership.
 Please visit this blog post for more updated info on overall cell ownership.

 67% of cell owners find themselves checking their phone for messages, alerts, or calls — even when they don’t notice their phone ringing or vibrating.

 44% of cell owners have slept with their phone next to their bed because they wanted to make sure they didn’t miss any calls, text messages, or other updates during the night.

 29% of cell owners describe their cell phone as “something they can’t imagine living without."

 (Above info based on April 2012 data found in this report.)

 The demographic breakdown of cell and smartphone owners (May 2013):

 Cell internet access:

-31% of current cell internet users say that they mostly go online using their cell phone, and not using some other device such as a desktop or laptop computer.
-That works out to 17% of all adult cell owners who are “cell-mostly internet users”—that is, who use their phone for most of their online browsing.
+34% of cell internet users go online mostly using their phones, and not using some other device such as a desktop or laptop computer.

 For more specific information on cell internet access, visit our recent report.